GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: The song of Ambrose and Augustine.
+Voice Text: The sang of Augusteine.
 We praise thee God we knowledge thee

 General Note